Photo Flash: UK Tour of A TALE OF TWO CITIES Kicks Off Today

-The Touring Consortium Theatre Company and Royal & Derngate Northampton present Charles Dickens' literary masterpiece A TALE OF TWO CITIES, opening at Royal & Derngate on Saturday 10 September 2016, with a national press night on Wednesday 14 September, and touring the UK until November.
+The Touring Consortium Theatre Company and Royal & Derngate Northampton present Charles Dickens' literary masterpiece A TALE OF TWO CITIES, opening at Royal & Derngate today 10 September 2016, with a national press night on Wednesday 14 September, and touring the UK until November.
 BroadwayWorld has a sneak peek at the company in rehearsal below!

 Jacob Ifan will be making his professional theatre debut as 'Charles Darnay'.
 Jacob is best known for playing the lead role of PC Jake Vickers on the BBC's recent TV series Cuffs.
 Joseph Timms, whose credits include Twelfth Night and Richard III (Donmar on Broadway), Privates on Parade (Noel Coward Theatre) and The Hudsucker Proxy (Nuffield/Liverpool Everyman), will play 'Sydney Carton'.